-Grindley Brook (The New Club Layout)
+Grindley Brook (Our Exhibtion Layout)

-Our new layout has been designed to fit a long curve into one side of our existing test track.
+Our new layout was been designed to fit a long curve into one side of our existing test track.
 The new section will make the existing test track into a large D-shape some 34-feet by 17-feet.

-When complete it will be a two-road through station based on London North Western Railway (LNWR) practice, with a goods yard to provide opportunities for shunting.
+It represents a two-road through station based on London North Western Railway (LNWR) practice, with a goods yard to provide opportunities for shunting.
 The existing fiddle yard which has eight roads will be utilised.

 The name was selected by looking at an old map of the area in which we wanted the layout to be set and choosing a place which had the correct topography, including a canal.
 This proved to be adjacent to the ex-LNWR line running between Whitchurch and Chester at a place called Grindley Brook.